 Occupation: Vice President, Entravison Communications

 Samuel Bernal joined the Mountain Family board in 2017.
 He is currently a vice president for Entravision Communications Corporation.
 Samuel loves storytelling, and that is why he became a journalist.
 He also serves on the boards of English in Action, the Law Enforcement Immigration Council and Club Rotario.
 In 2017 he received an award from the Colorado Broadcasters Association for his news shows and community event sponsorships, and received a Humanitarian Service Award from Garfield County for his work with the Anglo and Latino communities.
 Samuel earned his bachelor’s degree in Journalism at the Carlos Septien Journalism school in Mexico City, located in the country of his birth.
-He lives in Garfield County, and loves spending time with his wife, two kids, and pets.
+He is a Mountain Family patient, lives in Garfield County, and loves spending time with his wife, two kids, and pets.
 They like to read, write, draw and create.

 Joined board in 2008